Faculty and Staff

 Kelly enjoys spinning, knitting, and crocheting, reading, playing flute, making cheese and yogurt, cooking and baking bread, growing vegetables, camping, horseback riding, and walking in the woods.
 She lives in Ashe County with her husband and two sons.

 Kelly Snider is Two Rivers’ Art Teacher.
 She graduated from East Tennessee State University in 2006 with a degree in fine art.
 She specialized in painting, but learned much about drawing, printmaking, ceramics, fibers, sculpture, and art history.
 This is her 8th year at TRCS.
 Some of her favorite projects here at Two Rivers have been the school mural (completed in 2008) and the annual student art shows at The Jones House in Boone.
 She was born and raised in the Bethel community of Western Watauga County.
 Kelly plays fiddle in a local old time band, The Sheets Family Band.
-She and her husband Ian live in Creston, where they grow vegetables and farm with the help of their team of Suffolk Punch draft horses, Jim and Frank.
+She, her husband Ian and daughter live in Creston, where they grow vegetables and farm with the help of their team of Suffolk Punch draft horses, Jim and Frank.